tdongsi/tdongsi.github.io/source/_posts/Vertica/2016-03-13-vertica-10-installation-troubleshooting-tips.markdown

 The comprehensive list of hardware requirements for Vertica can be found [here](https://my.vertica.com/docs/Hardware/HP_Vertica%20Planning%20Hardware%20Guide.pdf).
 Note that, it is also recommended all nodes in the cluster have similar processor and memory provisions.
 In other words, a node with 2 GB memory mixed with another with 4 GB is NOT recommended.

-In this case, each of my VMs had two processor cores with only 4 GB in memory.
+In my case, each of my VMs had two processor cores with only 4 GB in memory.
-I had to reconfigure the VMs to one processor core with 6 GB in memory each to get that particular ETL script working.
+To fix the error above, I had to reconfigure the VMs to one processor core with 6 GB in memory each to get that particular ETL script working.

 ### Links